RyanH98/SAILData/README.md

-# IJCAI 2019 AIMA4EDU Workshop Dataset Documentation

-## NOTE:
+# NOTE: REPOSITORY MOVED

 The original repository has been moved to [a new location, here](https://github.com/RyH9/SAILData/tree/main).
 For SAIL Data, see the new repository.

+The original SAIL Data readme is still available below.

+# IJCAI 2019 AIMA4EDU Workshop Dataset Documentation

 ## I. Overview